jc782/jc782.github.io/_posts/2020-04-26-Japow-Skiing.markdown

 Linked to Gala Yuzawa by a ropeway Yuzawa Kogen is small resort that was the closest to our basic accommodation.
 The steepest skiing is near the top but, like most of Japan, it's not too challenging.
 Note to self - they are not keen on people running up the piste.

-Gala Yuzawa itself was crowded, and other than the novely of Shinkansen->skiing the other resorts nearby resorts all seemed much better.
+Gala Yuzawa itself was crowded, and other than the novelty of Shinkansen->skiing the other resorts nearby resorts all seemed much better.
 One of those resorts, linked into the same lift system as Gala and Yuzawa Kogen, is Ishiuchi Maruyama.
 It wins best Yuzawa region for me.
 It felt like there was more and steeper vertical on offer, there was plenty of side-country which all counted as inbounds.

 Conditions were excellent.
 Unfortunately, so deep was the snow, we spent an hour fruitlessly searching for a lost ski.
 We had given up but the incredible pisteurs searched on with the obligatory metal detector and delivered the lost ski back to us after we'd enjoyed a Katsu curry.
 This epitomises Japanese culture.
 ![skifound](/assets/images/japan/skifound.JPG){:class="img-responsive"}